Rural industry in India: Hand loom industries

 The hand loom industries in Odisha state, India is followed by the agriculture sector in terms of the contribution of the employment, which maintained the livelihood of the weavers in the low class.
 In rural India, the Bastralaya handloom cooperative produces traditional clothes (sarees, lungis) and household's products (bed cover) with dyeing Yarns.
 There is a tradition in India, when the advent of the Nuakhai festival, the handloom items will be sent between family members.
 Also, women will wear a sari to dance during this festival.
-Furthermore, there is a complicated braid art called Ikat, which weaving prominent patterns on the silk with using environmentally friendly colored threads.
+Furthermore, there is a complicated braid art called Ikat, based in Telangana, which weaving prominent patterns on the silk with using environmentally friendly colored threads.
 Furthermore, while carrying on the orders, the quality of the product is strictly controlled, such as if the weaver did not meet the standard criteria in terms of the dimension of the sari, the cash fined will be required after rigorously check.
 Weavers in this industry should possess Textile skills, learn new knowledge through regular activities and observe the needs of the customer such as the color they preferred for the sarees, these competencies with the help of Bastralaya company will improve social-economic.
 Thus, the Bastralaya commit to bringing more earnings for weavers.